-Some signs and symptoms of pain in your dog can be short lived while others, due to more significant and permanent issues, can be on going.
-It is no unheard of that some owners may be completely unaware that their dog is in pain as the signs can sometimes be a little hard to read.
+Some signs and symptoms of pain in your dog can be short-lived while others, due to more significant and permanent issues, can be ongoing.
+It is not unheard of that some owners may be completely unaware that their dog is in pain as the signs can sometimes be a little hard to read.

 The physical signs can be pretty obvious, for example, if your dog is limping it is not hard to come to the conclusion that something is hurting them.
 Vocal signs such as whining are also hard to miss.

-If your dog begins to show an onset of any of these signs, pay close and regular attention to determined how severely their discomfort may be and consider making a visit to your vet for a check up.
+If your dog begins to show an onset of any of these signs, pay close and regular attention to determine how severely their discomfort may be and consider making a visit to your vet for a checkup.